 You know Julia Louis Dreyfus and Brad Hall from their funny acting and writing on such shows as SNL, Seinfeld, and The New Adventures of Old Christine.
 But before they became famous, they were just a couple of environmentally-minded Northwestern theater students.
 But now these two famous entertainers share an energy-efficient bungalow in Santa Barbara that includes a retractable roof, which stimulates airflow and alleviates the necessity for air conditioning, daylighting, which reduces the need for electricity to power lights, and solar heating that puts energy back into the grid when the house isn’t in use.
 Although extremely funny, you could say these two are very serious when it comes to saving the environment.

 You don’t have to be a celebrity to make green changes to your home.
 A simple way to help the environment is to choose sustainable materials for your next renovation product.
 Putting in a new floor?
 Why not consider bamboo?
-Bamboo floors are as warm and lovely as hardwood floors, usually costs less per square foot and are a much greener product because bamboo, a grass, takes only 5 years to regenerate as opposed to 30+ years like most hardwoods.
+Warm and lovely as hardwood floors usually cost less per square foot and are a much greener product because bamboo, a grass, takes only 5 years to regenerate as opposed to 30+ years like most hardwoods.

 Have questions about bamboo flooring?
 Drop us a line, we’d be happy to answer them.